Antique vs Vintage; The difference and how to spot it!

 The term vintage is used very loosely.
 It mostly just means old (but not THAT old).
 Something that is retro or collectable is considered vintage.
 Vintage items can be anything from the 30's to about the 80's.
 I personally wouldn't refer to anything made in 2000 as vintage but I would equate that mentality to forgetting that 2000 was already 20 years ago!
 Time moves fast.
 My mind tells me this is a "collectable", especially if it's value has increased over time.

 So, how will you know if that sideboard you are buying is antique or vintage?
 If the store owner can not guide you of the origin, you must take a look at other pieces that were built in the early 1920s or earlier.
 How difficult is it to reproduce?
 What was common at that time?
 Is it signed or stamped?
 Look for marks and research them (silver, for example, as a little square with a stamp inside).
 Has your piece been altered?
-Many antiques have been altered in some way over the years just do to the age and possible number of transports over time.
-But don't be fooled, you may find a real gem that is a true antique that has not been altered.
-If you love it, consider it sold!
+Many antiques have been altered in some way over the years just due to the age and possible number of transports over the years.
+But don't be fooled, you may find an antique that is actually a replica or you may find a real gem that is a true antique.
+Either way, if you love it, consider it sold!

 Shopping for vintage or antique items is better for the environment and creates a home unique to you that can not be replicated by anyone.
 Whether the piece you have found is from 1900 or 2000, buying something that you love is really what matters because that is where the true value lies.
 Unfortunately, not all antiques are worth more than what you purchased it for OR worth more than the cost to repair it.
 But if I leave you with anything, it's this; finding something antique or vintage is something you have specifically curated for yourself and your home.
 And that's fabulous!